open-wc/open-wc/docs/guide/README.md

 ##### Flexibility
 The web components standards are fairly low-level, letting library authors build upon them with innovative APIs.
 By using such libraries you can build your app in the style you want while still leveraging built-in browser features.

-### How We Work

-	- Polymer slack, evaluate tools, open discussion, blogs, ?????, etc.

-### Mention Changes

-Best practices/recommendations and examples are subject to change and will evolve over time.

 ## Contribute

 Feel free to critique, ask questions and join the conversation, we'd love to hear your opinions and feedback.
-You can reach us by creating an issue on our [github](https://github.com/open-wc) or on the [#open-wc]() channel in the [Polymer slack]().
+You can reach us by creating an issue on our [github](https://github.com/open-wc) or on the [#open-wc](https://polymer.slack.com/messages/CE6D9DN05) channel in the [Polymer slack](https://join.slack.com/t/polymer/shared_invite/enQtNTAzNzg3NjU4ODM4LTkzZGVlOGIxMmNiMjMzZDM1YzYyMzdiYTk0YjQyOWZhZTMwN2RlNjM5ZDFmZjMxZWRjMWViMDA1MjNiYWFhZWM).

 ## FAQ
 - [FAQ](/faq/)